 The Lake Geneva beaches website allows you to find a beach according to the types of activity and infrastructure you are looking for.

 Swimming in the Rhône: stay alert!

 For anyone wanting to take advantage of the amenities on the banks of the river at the Pointe de la Jonction and to enjoy the cool waters of the Rhône, stay alert as there are strong currents, and respect the instructions on site.
-Consult the safety rules for swimming in the Rhône on the state of Geneva website.

 Useful information for swimming in a natural setting